separator image

 The Do’s and Don’ts of Marriage Proposals

-Don’t Plan a Last-Minute Proposal:
+Don’t Plan Last-Minute

 A marriage proposal shouldn’t be a “spur of the moment” deal.
 It needs to be planned out, at least to an extent.
 A last-minute marriage proposal idea isn’t romantic and seems like you didn’t make an effort to win over your potential fiancé.

-Do Something Sentimental for the Both of You:
+Do Something Sentimental

 You know your significant other better than anyone else does, which means you know exactly what will make this surprise proposal monumental and memorable.
 Think of the little details that mean the most to the both of you- your first date spot, your song, anything that indicates a moment you spent together can help elaborate the proposal.

-Don’t Propose Without a Ring:
+Don’t Propose Without a Ring

 Your soon-to-be fiancé is going to remember the exact moment they saw the ring, because that’s the moment you committed the rest of your life to them.
 Proposing without a ring isn’t the end of the world, but we have a hunch your significant other will want to be rocking that jewelry on their finger.

-Do Get Down on One Knee:
+Do Get Down

 This classic and traditional move is a clear indication that you are going to propose.
 To make it even classier, it is said that knights would get down on one knee in front of their lord as a display of respect and loyalty.
 Therefore a courteous gentleman pledges his allegiance to his significant other and declares his undying love by getting down on one knee.

-Don’t Share Your Plan with Everyone:
+Don’t Share Your Plan

 If you talk too much about the proposal, your significant other has a better chance of finding out.
 It will ruin the surprise proposal and make it less special and exciting.
 That being said, only tell the people who can either help you plan the proposal, help on a special day, or know how to keep a secret!

-Do Practice:
+Do Practice

 We know a marriage proposal will never run as smoothly as you’d like it to, but practicing makes it near-perfect.
 If you practice what you want to say, you won’t jumble your words as much.
 If you rehearse the scene, then those who are helping you (including the photographer) will know their place.